-Similar to how it helped MicroStrategy make its big BTC purchase, Coinbase broke up Tesla’s order into small pieces and sent them to over-the-counter trading desks, so the buying would not crash the bitcoin price.
+Similar to how it helped MicroStrategy make its big BTC purchase, Coinbase broke up Tesla’s order into small pieces and routed those to over-the-counter trading desks to minimize the impact on the overall bitcoin market.**

 Coinbase wrote up a case study on how it bought bitcoin for MicroStrategy.

 Another ship of fools has headed off to sea.

 The Motley Fool is a private financial and investing advice company based in Alexandria, Virginia.
 It’s been around since 1993, so you would think they actually do their due diligence.
 Apparently not.
 Also, regular folks rely on them for sage investment advice, which is why I was shocked to learn Motley Fool was putting $5 million into bitcoin.
 (Fool announcement)

 Motley Fool justified the investment with these three reasons:

 - We believe it will store value more effectively than gold over the long term.

 - We believe it may become a medium for transactions, as/if pricing stabilizes in the decade ahead.